partheus/partheus.github.io/src/pages/colophon.md

 Font faces are [Besley](https://indestructibletype.com/Besley.html) and [EB Garamond](https://github.com/octaviopardo/EBGaramond12/tree/master).
 The footer icons are from [Font Awesome](https://fontawesome.com/).

-- # Privacy

-The site uses JavaScript for little functional fixes, like the time-to-read text on articles; the chunkier scripts are used for the [reading](/reading) page.
-The reading page pulls data from my Goodreads profile, hence the singular cookie on that page.

-The Currently Playing song isn't automatic.
-I update the data source JSON files every week or so, manually.

-> This site works without JavaScript.
-There are no trackers of any sort.

 - # Mirrors

 The site is mirrored on [Cloudflare](https://partheus-github-io.pages.dev) and [Netlify](https://temporalharmonygarden.netlify.app/).